-- 5 Even though most of the sediment deposited is related to a reworking of the sand flat, some transfer between sub-tidal and supra-tidal still occur.
-Using the transect A-B from scenario k as an example, results show that median values of elevation where sediment was eroded are 0.61 meters, whereas sediment was deposited on a median elevation of 1.34.
-Moreover, 85% of the deposition over the whole period occurred in elevations above the MSHTL, whereas 34% of the erosion occurred in elevations above MSHTL.
-That suggests that sediment was transported from a regularly hydrodynamically active zone (i.e. - 10 below MSHTL) to a zone with a sparser occurrence of hydrodynamic processes (i.e. above MSHTL).
-Moreover, results show that accretion also occurred in areas below 0 meters.
+Even though most of the sediment deposited is related to a reworking of the sand flat, some transfer between subtidal and supratidal still occur (Fig. 13).
+Using the transect A-B from scenario k as an example, results show that median values of elevation where sediment was eroded are 0.61 m, whereas sediment was deposited on a median elevation of 1.34.
+Moreover, 85 % of the deposition over the whole period occurred in elevations above the MSHTL, whereas 34% of the erosion occurred in elevations above MSHTL.
+That suggests that sediment was transported from a regularly hydrodynamically active zone (i.e. below MSHTL) to a zone with a sparser occurrence of hydrodynamic processes (i.e. above MSHTL).
+Moreover, results show that accretion also occurred in areas below 0 m.
 This deposition occurs mainly before the inundation of the sand flat and is mainly associated with the offshore-directed current which develops before the inundation phase.
-Sediment is eroded from the upper beach and transported towards the sea, is then deposited in regions below mean sea level.
+Sediment is eroded from the upper beach and transported towards the sea and is then deposited in regions below mean sea level.